Triangleman1/SNCompany/README.md

 # SNCompany

-I smeared my full name across the main menu logo, very terribly.
+Personal tweaks and prototypes:

 Fines are removed.
 Replaced by a gentle chiding.

 New grading algorithm properly represents player effort and efficiency.
-Takes into account:
+It takes into account:
   - Dungeon Size, and the exponential time increase of exploring larger dungeons
   - Players connected
   - Quantity of scrap recovered, rather than just quality
   - Fire exits
-  - Traversal time of each vanilla moon
+  - Traversal time across each vanilla moon

 With more players at small dungeon sizes, it will not be possible to get an S. This is intentional.
-Four players 100% clearing adamance/offense is the S threshold I balanced for.
+Four players 100% clearing adamance/offense/march is the S threshold I balanced for.

 # Contact